SansForSSBU/synacor_challenge_playthrough/README.md

 # Solved with C++ for VM and Python for puzzle solvers.

-For whatever reason, my solutions to codes 7 and 8 give back the wrong code.
-I can believe I got 7 wrong, but I have no idea why 8 is wrong.
+I believe the hash for Code 8 is incorrect.
+The hash I got for it was 53a9934996a21e2da38161bb54c3dd4f https://github.com/tmbarker/synacor-challenge seems to have the same incorrect hash as me

+I haven't solved #7 yet.

 # Running the VM
 - cd machine
 - ./run.sh

-# Correct md5sum hashes
+# Validation md5sum hashes
 - 76ec2408e8fe3f1753c25db51efd8eb3
 - 0e6aa7be1f68d930926d72b3741a145c
 - 7997a3b2941eab92c1c0345d5747b420